pawelsawicz/vagrant-dontstarve/README.md

 2. If you have certmgr opened, navigate into Personal->Certificates->My Azure Management Certificate and right click All Task->Export

-2.1 Then Select "Yes, export the private key" -> Select Personal Information Exchange (.PFX), Uncheck "Include all certification path if possible" -> Select Password, and type password -> Type file name and select location of your certificate
+  1. Then Select "Yes, export the private key" -> Select Personal Information Exchange (.PFX), Uncheck "Include all certification path if possible" -> Select Password, and type password -> Type file name and select location of your certificate

-2.2 Open command line navigate to the folder where you saved your .pfx file and run following command ```openssl pkcs12 -in vagrant.pfx -out c.pem -nodes``` [source](https://github.com/MSOpenTech/vagrant-azure/issues/25#issue-38745468) you can change name vagrant.pfx into something that fits you.
+  2. Open command line navigate to the folder where you saved your .pfx file and run following command ```openssl pkcs12 -in vagrant.pfx -out c.pem -nodes``` [source](https://github.com/MSOpenTech/vagrant-azure/issues/25#issue-38745468) you can change name vagrant.pfx into something that fits you.

-2.3 Go back to Personal Certificates->Select My Azure Management Certificate->Export-> Then Select "No, do not export the private key" -> Select DER encoded binary X.509 (.CER) -> Type file name and select location of your certificate
+  3. Go back to Personal Certificates->Select My Azure Management Certificate->Export-> Then Select "No, do not export the private key" -> Select DER encoded binary X.509 (.CER) -> Type file name and select location of your certificate

+##Other Info
 ###Routmap

 1. Add VirtualBox provider